DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * kvargs: The function ``rte_kvargs_process`` will get a new parameter for returning key match count.
 It will ease handling of no-match case.

-* eal: To be more inclusive in choice of naming, the DPDK project will replace uses of master/slave in the API's and command line arguments.

-  References to master/slave in relation to lcore will be renamed to initial/worker.
-The function ``rte_get_master_lcore()`` will be renamed to ``rte_get_initial_lcore()``.
-  For the 20.11 release, both names will be present and the old function will be marked with the deprecated tag.
-  The old function will be removed in a future version.

-  The iterator for worker lcores will also change:
-  ``RTE_LCORE_FOREACH_SLAVE`` will be replaced with ``RTE_LCORE_FOREACH_WORKER``.

-  The ``master-lcore`` argument to testpmd will be replaced with ``initial-lcore``.
-The old ``master-lcore`` argument will produce a runtime notification in 20.11 release, and be removed completely in a future release.

 * eal: The terms blacklist and whitelist to describe devices used by DPDK will be replaced in the 20.11 relase.
   This will apply to command line arguments as well as macros.